20 Common Myths About Airplanes You Need to Stop Believing

 Turn off your handheld device, but not for the reason you think

 Keeping your cell phone on during takeoff and landing will not interfere with the plane's navigation, says Boland.
 The real reason you're asked to turn off your devices is that you should be paying attention during takeoff and landing—to the safety speech and in case anything should go wrong that requires your action," says Matt Guidice, operator of Matt's Flights, a cheap-travel email subscription service.
-Here's what else airlines aren't telling you.
+Here's more things airlines keep from you.

 No, you won't see it raining pee and poop

-Skycolors/Shutterstock It's time to put to rest the nasty rumor that pilots empty the toilet waste mid-flight, Boland tells Reader's Digest.
+It's time to put to rest the nasty rumor that pilots empty the toilet waste mid-flight, Boland tells Reader's Digest.
 "The only waste that we can physically dump out the plane is water, and only through the flight attendant galley sinks."
 To do otherwise would run the risk of something sticking to the aircraft and causing navigation problems."
 Besides, it's just totally nasty, and it doesn't happen.
-Here's more of what actually happens when you flush an airplane toilet.

 Yet another toilet myth, and it sucks